grahammorehead/chinese_segmentation/README.md

 - For memory reasons, only iterative approaches were considered (mini-batches of 1000), so it can run on a two-year old Macbook

 ## MODEL DESIGN
-There are several components to the overall BiLSTM model, some of which were used only temporarily.
+There are several components to the overall BiLSTM model, some of which are optional.

 ### COMPONENTS
 - Splitter (in model.py) The Python object that manages the other layers and objects